The Solar Tax Credit: Explained (2023)

 How much can I save with the solar investment tax credit?

-Originally established in 2005, the solar ITC incentivizes renewable energy by allowing to solar customers to deduct a significant percentage of the overall cost of the project from what they owe on their Federal income taxes.
-In 2022, the solar tax credit allows for a 26% reimbursement of the project cost.
-This applies to both residential and commercial systems – with no cap on the value.
-In fact, the average Solar Alternatives client saves nearly $10,000 on the cost of going solar thanks to the ITC!
+Originally established in 2005, the solar ITC incentivizes renewable energy by allowing solar customers to deduct a significant percentage of the project’s overall cost from what they owe on their Federal income taxes.
+In 2023, the solar tax credit allows for a 30% project cost reimbursement.
+This applies to residential and commercial systems – with no cap on the value.
+In fact, the average Solar Alternatives client saves nearly $12,000 on the cost of going solar, thanks to the ITC!

 So, don’t wait.

-Considering how the price of solar has fallen over 80% in the last decade, there has never been a better time to make the switch.
+Considering solar prices have fallen over 80% in the last decade, there has never been a better time to make the switch.
 With the added ITC incentive, the decision becomes even easier.
-It is also important to note that installations must be complete by the end of the calendar year to qualify for the solar tax credit.
+It is also important to note that installations must be completed by the end of the calendar year to qualify for the solar tax credit.
 Waiting could mean hundreds or, potentially, thousands of dollars in lost savings.

 Bottom line: now is the time.
 Get in touch to day to schedule your FREE consultation.